robertsoli/HR_Analysis/notebook/HR_Analysis.md

 **Business Task Q2**

 Is there a relationship between the number of projects employees are assigned, and overall job dissatisfaction?
-Is there an ideal amount of projects, where employees show consistent satisfaction?

 To observe the job satisfaction level of employees by the number of projects they are working on :